praTeek271/textutiles/README.md

-# textutiles
+# Textutiles
-django text analyser
+Django text analyser

-## details
+## Details

-this project takes input of text in any forms the following task on the text:
+This project takes input of text in any forms the following task on the text:

 (i)   Removes punctuations